 Many women start to feel tired.

-Your Baby is now the size of an apple seed — about 5 mm — and a tiny little heart can sometimes already be seen beating on a vaginal ultrasound scan.
+Your Child is now the size of an apple seed — about 5 mm — and a tiny little heart can sometimes already be seen beating on a vaginal ultrasound scan.

-A little mermaid: Your Baby ’s lower body develops at a slower pace compared to the upper part, so your little one may initially look like a mermaid.
+A little mermaid: Your Child ’s lower body develops at a slower pace compared to the upper part, so your little one may initially look like a mermaid.

 The organs are forming: The respiratory system is forming by creating a pharyngeal arch.
 Inside, cells that will become your baby’s intestines are developing, along with the bud of tissue that will become her lungs, liver, and kidneys.